You must set up your Azure networking so Cloud Volumes ONTAP systems can operate properly.

 - Connection from Cloud Volumes ONTAP to Azure Blob storage for data tiering

-If you want to tier cold data to Azure Blob storage, you do not need to set up a VNet service endpoint as long as Cloud Manager has the required permissions:
+If you want to tier cold data to Azure Blob storage, you don’t need to set up a connection between the performance tier and the capacity tier as long as Cloud Manager has the required permissions.
+Cloud Manager enables a VNet service endpoint for you if the Cloud Manager policy has these permissions:

 These permissions are included in the latest Cloud Manager policy.